 31 – Five American nuns are killed near Monrovia in Liberia.
 Rebels loyal to Charles Taylor are blamed for the murders.
 Taylor will later become the country’s president.

-03 – Democrat Bill Clinton is elected US president by a margin of 5 million votes.
+03 – Democrat Bill Clinton is elected the 42nd US president by a margin of 5 million votes.
 Third-party candidate H Ross Perot logs a surprising 19% of the vote

 20 – A fierce fire rages through Windsor Castle in Berkshire, threatening one of the world’s greatest art collections.
 It takes 250 firefighters 15 hours and 1.5 million gallons of water to put the blaze out.
 One hundred rooms are damaged in the fire, which is thought to have been started by a spotlight shining on a curtain.
 The £40m restoration takes five years and is completed in November 1997.

 03 – Two bombs explode in the centre of Manchester injuring 65 people.
 The first device is in a car parked at Parsonage Gardens, the heart of the city’s commercial district, and the second, which causes the majority of injuries, is near the city’s Anglican cathedral.
 It is suspected the IRA is responsible.

 04 – US troops land in Somalia, Africa, to protect food shipments from warring factions.